aurelia/router/doc/article/en-US/router-configuration.md

 ---
 ## [Basic Configuration](aurelia-doc://section/1/version/1.0.0)

-> Info
-> To use Aurelia's router your component view must have a `<router-view></router-view>` element.
+To use Aurelia's router, your component view must have a `<router-view></router-view>` element.
 In order to configure the router, the component's view-model requires a `configureRouter()` function.

 <code-listing heading="app.html">
   <source-code lang="HTML">